 Fortunately, there are some good proxies for gold futures that require substantially less money up front with significantly lower risk.
 For example, there are many exchange-traded funds (ETFs) that are tied to the gold market, either backed by physical gold, portfolios of futures and options, or linked to gold and mining stocks.
 Gold ETFs trade just like those of any common stock or other ETF.

 Some ETFs closely track the price movements of gold, while others are leveraged to magnify price changes by two or three times.
 Conversely, some ETFs are structured to move in the opposite direction of the price of the metal ("inverse" funds), enabling bearish investors to essentially short the price of gold and profit if the price of the metal falls.

-The two largest and most actively traded gold ETFs—and the two that most closely track gold price movements—are:
+The two largest and most actively traded gold ETFs—and the two that most closely track gold price movements—are the following:

 Thus, if you wanted to hold a position equivalent to an ounce of gold, you would buy 10 shares of GLD or 100 shares of IAU.

 Another way to play the gold market is by buying shares in companies that mine gold, such as Goldcorp (GG), Newmont Mining (NEM) and Barrick Gold (ABX).
 But there are disadvantages to this route.